Woodlawn in Birmingham in Jefferson County, Alabama — The American South (East South Central)

 Erected 1990 by Alabama Historical Commission.

-Topics.
-This historical marker is listed in these topic lists: African Americans • Cemeteries & Burial Sites • Churches & Religion • Civil Rights.
-A significant historical month for this entry is September 1850.
+Topics and series.
+This historical marker is listed in these topic lists: African Americans • Cemeteries & Burial Sites • Civil Rights • Religion & Religious Structures.
+In addition, it is included in the Alabama Historical Commission series list.
+A significant historical date for this entry is September 15, 1963.

 Location.
 33° 33.24′ N, 86° 45.156′ W. Marker is in Birmingham, Alabama, in Jefferson County.
-Marker can be reached from the intersection of Messer Airport Highway and University Avenue, on the right when traveling north.
+It is in Woodlawn.
+It can be reached from the intersection of Messer Airport Highway and University Avenue, on the right when traveling north.
 The marker stands behind a fence hidden by bushes on the corner of Messer Airport Highway and University Avenue.
 The entrance to Greenwood Cemetery is just a few yards on the right after turning onto University Avenue.
 Touch for map.
-Marker is in this post office area: Birmingham AL 35206, United States of America.
+Marker is at or near this postal address: 6196 University Ave, Birmingham AL 35206, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Forrest Camp No. 1435 (approx. ¼ mile away); United Confederate Veterans (approx. ¼ mile away); CDR "Snuffy" Smith (approx. 1.1 miles away); East Lake Community (approx. 1½ miles away); History of the 117th Tactical Reconnaissance Wing (approx. 1.6 miles away); Howard College (approx. 1.7 miles away); East Birmingham (approx. 1.8 miles away); Ruhama Baptist Church (approx. 1.8 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Forrest Camp No. 1435 (approx. Ό mile away); United Confederate Veterans (approx. Ό mile away); CDR "Snuffy" Smith (approx. 1.1 miles away); East Lake Community (approx. 1½ miles away); History of the 117th Tactical Reconnaissance Wing (approx. 1.6 miles away); Howard College (approx. 1.7 miles away); East Birmingham (approx. 1.8 miles away); Ruhama Baptist Church (approx. 1.8 miles away).
 Touch for a list and map of all markers in Birmingham.

 Regarding 1963 Church Bombing Victims.
 Denise McNair is buried in Elmwood Cemetery west of Downtown Birmingham.
 The entrance is located off Martin Luther King Jr. Drive and 6th Avenue Southwest.